silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 While many programmers still write assembly today, it has many drawbacks.
 First of all the instructions are processor-specific.
-So a program written in assembly will only work on certain types of computers.
-Secondly, while it is more human readable than machine code, assembly is still not very understandable and thus it can be notoriously difficult to write in it without making mistakes.
+So a program written in assembly will only work with certain CPUs.
+If you want to run your program on other computers with different CPUs, you need to rewrite it instructions that that computer understands.
+Secondly, while it is more human readable than machine code, assembly is still not very understandable and thus it can be notoriously difficult to write it without making mistakes.